Nadavvv20/Nadav-K8s-Project/README.md

-# Scalable WordPress Deployment on Kubernetes 🚀
+# WordPress Deployment on Kubernetes 🚀

 ## Project Overview 📋
 This project executes a migration of a WordPress application from a Docker-Compose environment to a Kubernetes cluster.
 The primary goal was to enhance scalability, reliability, and manageability by leveraging Kubernetes orchestration, Helm package management, and AWS ECR for container storage.